ASF – Resetting the Table Grants

-In addition, at the 2015 Hillel International Global Assembly in Florida, ASF funded training sessions facilitated by Resetting the Table that included a two-day Intensive for 16 Hillel professionals and a workshop for 40 professionals and Hillel International Board members.
+In addition, ASF has funded training sessions facilitated by Resetting the Table that included a two-day Intensive for 16 Hillel professionals and a workshop for 40 professionals and Hillel International Board members.
 Both Hillel professionals and student leaders received training in the Resetting the Table model and were given skills and materials to take back to their respective campuses.
 See testimonials here.

 “Resetting the Table reignited my enthusiasm for Israel education at UVA.
 The workshop demonstrated that conversations about Israel can provoke meaningful stories that provide insight into an individuals’ values and experiences.
 I truly valued sessions concerning active listening and reflection, which not only enhances the quality of the conversation, but also strengthens the relationship… I am confident my participation in the workshop has helped me to become a better professional.”